-GDPR is upon us.
-And if the consequences of not using data transparently weren’t already blindingly clear thanks to the flood of emails you’ve probably been getting about it, the recent media frenzy around the Facebook/Cambridge Analytics story has brought the subject home with stark clarity.
+GDPR is upon us: if the consequences of not using data transparently weren’t already blindingly clear thanks to the flood of emails you’ve probably been getting about it, the recent media frenzy around the Facebook/Cambridge Analytica story has brought the subject home with stark clarity.

-No matter your business size, sector or function, the new regulations that come into force on the 25th May 2018 will affect you.
+No matter your business size, sector or function, the new regulations that come into force on May 25th 2018 will affect you.
 There are no exceptions and there is no transitional period.
 There are however, extremely large fines.

 Assemble the right team

 Imagine the Avengers, if they were all lawyers and GDPR was the Infinity War.
 Just kidding – in fact, they don’t actually all need to be lawyers: they need to be the people who are in charge of handling customer/client relationships, alongside your heads of marketing, HR, IT and legal.
 Make sure you appoint a Captain America (or ‘Captain GDPR’) – that person who is going to have overall responsibility for GDPR compliance.

 It’s unfortunate, but GDPR does not come with any specific procedures or precise definitions for a data policy.
 If you want to implement a framework (and you should), find something that’s already out there, like the Birkbeck University HR Data Protection Policy and use it as a starting point.
 Although different, the goal is the same – data protection.